HL7/davinci-crd/src/pagecontent/hooks.md

   </tr>
 </table>

 Note: This hook is defined for use when reviewing a set of orders.
 However, it is potentially also relevant when proposing (e.g. as part of a consult note) or planning (e.g. as part of a care plan) one or more interventions or diagnostic steps.
 The different 'Request' resources support differentiating between plans, proposal and orders.
-Where EHRs have an appropriate workflow and data capture mechanism, this hook could be used in scenarios that don't involve creating true 'orders'.
+Where EMRs have an appropriate workflow and data capture mechanism, this hook could be used in scenarios that don't involve creating true 'orders'.

 ##### New hooks